Astypalaea

-In Greek mythology, Astypalaea (Ancient Greek: Ἀστυπάλαια /el/) or Astypale was a Phoenician princess as the daughter of King Phoenix and Perimede, daughter of Oeneus; thus she was the sister of Europa.
+In Greek mythology, Astypalaea or Astypalaia (/el/; Ἀστυπάλαια) or Astypale was a Phoenician princess as the daughter of King Phoenix and Perimede, daughter of Oeneus; thus she was the sister of Europa.
 In some accounts, her mother was called Telephe and her siblings were Peirus and again Europe.
 Astypale was a lover of Poseidon who seduced her, and had two sons by him: Ancaeus, King of Samos, and Eurypylos, King of Kos.

 The island of Astypalaia was believed to have been named after her.